-DATE: May 07, 2021 TIME: 12:51 PM
+DATE: May 28, 2021 TIME: 2:25 PM

-WSR 21-11-012
+WSR 21-12-080

-Agency: Department of Labor & Industries

-Effective date of rule:

-Emergency Rules

-☐ Immediately upon filing.

-□ Later (specify) May 9, 2021

-Any other findings required by other provisions of law as precondition to adoption or effectiveness of rule?

-☐ Yes ⊠ No If Yes, explain:
+Agency: Department of Labor & Industries Effective date of rule: Emergency Rules ☑ Immediately upon filing. □ Later (specify) Any other findings required by other provisions of law as precondition to adoption or effectiveness of rule? ☐ Yes ☐ No If Yes, explain: B

 Purpose: Chapter 296-307 WAC, Temporary worker housing.
-The Department of Health (DOH) in conjunction with the

-Purpose: Chapter 296-307 WAC, Temporary worker housing.
 The Department of Health (DOH) in conjunction with the Department of Labor & Industries (L&I) continue to respond to the novel coronavirus disease 2019 (COVID-19) pandemic.
 DOH and L&I are adopting revisions to the initial emergency rule.
 DOH and L&I filed the initial emergency rules on May 13, 2020, WSR 20-11-024 and WSR 20-11-025 respectively.
-As the pandemic continues to impact residents of Washington State and temporary worker housing occupants, and in response to the Governor's guidance, DOH and L&I filed a second emergency rule on September 10, 2020, WSR 20-19-048 and WSR 20-19-049, and a third emergency rule on January 8, 2021, WSR 21-03-012 and WSR 21-03-013, to protect occupants from COVID-19 hazards in licensed temporary worker housing.
+As the pandemic continues to impact residents of Washington State and temporary worker housing occupants, and in response to the Governor's guidance, DOH and L&I filed subsequent emergency rules on September 10, 2020 (WSR 20-19-048 and WSR 20-19-049), January 8, 2021 (WSR 21-03-012 and WSR 21-03-013) and May 7, 2021 (WSR 21-11-016 and 21-11-012), to protect occupants from COVID-19 hazards in licensed temporary worker housing.
+This emergency rule supersedes the May 7, 2021 emergency rule as conditions have changed due to the updated guidance from the Center for Disease Control and Prevention (CDC) regarding mask use and physical distancing for fully vaccinated individuals.

-This emergency rule continues the requirements under the previous emergency rules that operators: (1) Educate occupants in a language or languages understood by the occupants on COVID-19; (2) Provide occupants cloth face coverings; (3) Ensure physical distancing of occupants when at housing sites, which includes all cooking, eating, bathing, washing, recreational, and sleeping facilities; (4) With the exception of group shelters, prohibit the use of the top of bunk beds; (5) Ensure the ventilation requirements are met, including specific requirements for mechanical ventilation systems or that windows are open in buildings without mechanical ventilation; (6) Ensure frequent cleaning and disinfecting of surfaces; (7) Identify and isolate occupants with suspect and confirmed positive cases; (8) Ensure isolation requirements are met; (9) Report to L&I Division of Occupational Safety and Health (DOSH) within 24 hours whenever symptomatic or COVID-19 positive workers are placed in isolation; and (10) Ensure any changes made to the revised temporary worker housing management plan are submitted to DOH.
+Except as described below, this emergency rule continues the requirements under the previous emergency rules that operators: (1) Educate occupants in a language or languages understood by the occupants on COVID-19; (2) Provide occupants cloth face coverings; (3) Ensure physical distancing of occupants when at housing sites, which includes all cooking, eating, bathing, washing, recreational, and sleeping facilities; (4) With the exception of group shelters, prohibit the use of the top of bunk beds; (5) Ensure the ventilation requirements are met, including specific requirements for mechanical ventilation systems or that windows are open in buildings without mechanical ventilation; (6) Ensure frequent cleaning and disinfecting of surfaces; (7) Identify and isolate occupants with suspect and confirmed positive cases; (8) Ensure isolation requirements are met including medical monitoring by a licensed health care provider; (9) Report to L&I Division of Occupational Safety and Health (DOSH) within 24 hours whenever symptomatic or COVID-19 positive workers are placed in isolation; and (10) Ensure any changes made to the revised temporary worker housing management plan are submitted to DOH.